Should I attend Alliance Northwest?

 If your firm is an experienced government contractor, Alliance is the place to strengthen established relationships, explore other government contracting opportunities and teaming opportunities, and hear the marketplace’s latest news and trends from the expert workshop speakers.

 Watch our How to Prepare for Alliance Northwest Video to learn more about Alliance Northwest and what to expect.
 Click here

 Do I need to purchase a booth to attend the event?

 No. Purchasing a booth is a great way to have a strong presence at the event and get more exposure for your business or agency.
 However, those not interested in purchasing a booth are more than welcome to register as an attendee.
 Attendees have access to the plenary breakfast, workshops, keynote luncheon, match-making, and tradeshow area.

-Those who are attending their first Alliance Northwest and those who wish to connect with prime contractors and government agencies should consider coming as an attendee, most who occupy exhibitor booths are typically trying to connect with small businesses and are mostly primes & agencies (see demographics above for exhibitor breakout.
+Those who are attending their first Alliance Northwest and those who wish to connect with prime contractors and government agencies should consider coming as an attendee, most who occupy exhibitor booths are typically trying to connect with small businesses and are mostly primes & agencies.
 If you are a small business who would like to be in a booth AND connect with primes and agencies we recommend bringing at least one other company representative to help staff booth and network.